stanzhai/GoldenPassport/README.md

 # How to use

 1. Download the latest version of GoldenPassport from the [releases](https://github.com/stanzhai/GoldenPassport/releases) page.
-2. Put `GoldenPassport.app` to your `Application` folder then start it.
+2. Unzip `GoldenPassport.zip` and put `GoldenPassport.app` to your `Application` folder then start it.
 3. Add an auth URL from the status menu

 Now, you can get the verification code by: